dalindev/dalin.dev/README.md

 https://dalinhuang99.github.io/

-don't really have time to work on this project... hope got some time before 2018.
+I don't really have time to work on this project... maybe before 2018.
 LOL